Chapel Hill (Mint Spring, Virginia)

 Chapel Hill is a historic home located near Mint Spring, Augusta County, Virginia.
 It was built about 1834, and is a two-story, three-bay, brick I-house dwelling in the Federal style.
-The front facade features a central pedimented pavilion with an elliptical fanlight over the doorway and another in the pediment.
-The interior features French scenic wallpaper, graining and marbleizing.
-Also on the property are the contributing frame office with some Gothic details, a pyramidal-roofed frame smokehouse, and a gable-roofed dairy.
+A matching ell to one end was added in the 1890s and a small addition was added behind the house in the mid-20th century.

 It was listed on the National Register of Historic Places in 1978.

+History and description

+John Knight Churchman purchased the property in 1826 and construction of the house was completed by 1834 when it was noted in the county tax records.
+He named the house after the (now destroyed) Episcopal chapel was on his property at that time.
+As of 1978, the house still remained in the hands of his descendants.